clequinio5/aws-k8s-react-app/README.md

 - Create an Ubuntu 20.04 Server t2.medium EC2 instance, SSH into it and install Jenkins, eksctl, kubectl, docker, awscli
 - Configure Jenkins with aws-credentials, docker-credentials, github-credentials, the requires plugins to run pipeline like pipeline-aws and create a new pipeline that pull your github repo and use the Jenkinsfile inside it to deploy your react app.
 - Run your pipeline
+- Browser the External Ip of k8s loadBalancer given in the logs of the pipeline
+- Make sure to reload your browser whithout cache (Ctrl + F5) after a change in the app